· Indexing in PubMed Central

 Authors should meet all the above conditions.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 Contributors not meeting all these requirements should be included in acknowledgements rather than as an author.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgments section.
-Examples of those who might be acknowledged include a person who provided purely technical help (see also final paragraph in section 4.2).
+Examples of those who might be acknowledged include a person who provided purely technical help (see also section 4.2).

 Individuals who provided writing assistance (eg, from a specialist communications company) do not qualify as authors and so should be included in the Acknowledgments section.
 Authors must disclose any writing assistance – including the individual’s name, company and level of input – and identify the entity that paid for this assistance.